grpc/proposal/A60-xds-stateful-session-affinity-weighted-clusters.md

 The environment variable protection will specifically achieve the following run-time behavior changes:

-* only when enabled, the variables for ref-counted cluster map and route-config will be set.
-When not enabled the old variables will be used.

-* only when enabled, the config selector will set the new call-attributes for the cluster-map, current route entry and the route config.

 * only when enabled, the `StatefulSessionFilter` will add the cluster name to the cookie in the response side processing.

 * only when enabled, the `StatefulSessionFilter` will look for the cluster name in the cookie and set the cluster call-attribute in the request side processing.

-* only when enabled, the new `ClusterSelectionFilter` will be added to the filter registry and added as the second-last filter in the filter chain.

 If the environment variable is unset or not true, none of the above will be enabled.

-Once we decide to remove the environment variable protection completely i.e. remove all code for the old behavior, we will remove the old declarations since they will be unused/unreferenced.

 ## Rationale